History of ESPN on ABC: ABC lands the NHL

 These broadcasts (just as was the case with the 1999–2004 package) were essentially, time-buys by ESPN.
 In other words, ABC would sell three-hour blocks of airtime to ESPN, which in return, would produce, supply broadcasters and sell advertising.

 In August 1998, ABC, ESPN and ESPN2 signed a five-year television deal with the NHL, worth a total of approximately US$600 million (or $120 million per year).
 The $120 million per year that ABC and ESPN paid for rights dwarfed the $5.5 million that the NHL received from American national broadcasts in the 1991–92 season.
-ABC's terms of this deal included: rights to the NHL All-Star Game, 4 to 5 weeks of regular season action, with three games a week, weekend Stanley Cup Playoff games, and the rest of the Stanley Cup Finals.
+ABC's terms of this deal included: rights to the NHL All-Star Game, 4 to 5 weeks of regular season action, with three games a week, weekend Stanley Cup Playoff games, and the rest of the Stanley Cup Final.

 Following the 2003–04 season, ESPN was only willing to renew its contract for two additional years at $60 million per year.
-ABC refused to televise the Stanley Cup Finals in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
+ABC refused to televise the Stanley Cup Final in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
 Disney executives later conceded that they overpaid for the 1999–2004 deal, so the company's offer to renew the television rights was lower in 2004.

 ABC airs its final boxing card

-Prior to the advent of Wide World of Sports, many major heavyweight boxing title matches were televised via "closed-circuit" (this generally meant that you had go to a movie theater to see it, pay a decent-sized amount of money to get it, and then watch it on a giant screen).
+Prior to the advent of Wide World of Sports, multiple major heavyweight boxing title matches were televised via "closed-circuit" (this generally meant that you had go to a movie theater to see it, pay a decent-sized amount of money to get it, and then watch it on a giant screen).
 Often, Wide World of Sports would show full-length replays of the fights a week or two later; these replays were usually called by Howard Cosell, who became one of the best-known (and possibly most controversial) sportscaster in American television history.

 ABC's final boxing card occurred on June 17, 2000 with José Luis Castillo upsetting Stevie Johnston in the lightweight championship bout in Bell Gardens, California.

 Seven years after ABC's last boxing card, they were scheduled to broadcast a card from Boardwalk Hall in Atlantic City, New Jersey on April 22, 2007.
 The card would've featured former light heavyweight champion Antonio Tarver facing off against Elvir Muriqi.
 Promoter Joe DeGuardia of Star Boxing had been working on the time buy deal.
 The production would've been handled by ABC's sister company, ESPN with Friday Night Fights commentators Joe Tessitore and Teddy Atlas.